learn-co-students/js-apis-readme-v-000/README.md

 pick another easy API (twitter, foursquare, etc) and make API calls and display the data in the page

+GET and POST request - to retrieve user info and then post back to the server - students will need to create accounts in order to use the APIs

 ## Resources